Explore Georgia Tours

 Herbal Teas:

 Mountain herbs including mint, thyme, and various regional plants are brewed into traditional teas.
-Many bath houses serve herbal tea post-treatment — a perfect wellness complement to thermal bathing.
+Many bath houses serve herbal tea after treatments, a fitting way to finish a thermal soak.

 Book Your Georgia Wellness Experience